Juliya (film)

-Juliya (ජූලියා) is a 2009 Sri Lankan Sinhala comedy film directed by Sampath Sri Roshan and produced by Charith Abeysinghe for Studio X Films.
+Juliya (ජූලියා) is a 2009 Sri Lankan Sinhala Love and Thriller film directed by Sampath Sri Roshan and produced by Charith Abeysinghe for Studio X Films.
 It stars both Roshan and Abeysinghe themselves with Nadeesha Hemamali along with Sasanthi Jayasekara and Ravindra Randeniya.
 The music was composed by Ranga Dasanayake.
 The film introduced high definition cinema to the country and was the first local movie to debut at an international theatre, the Odeon, Empire Leicester Square, England.

 It is the 1,165th film in the Sinhala cinema.

 Plot

 Dilrukshan (Charith Abeysinghe) the only son of a rich family after murdering his love leaves for London while his father shoots himself and dies.
 After some years he returns home and develop a love affair with Julia (Sasanthi Jayasekara), the daughter of a wealthy family.
 However, he was unable to proceed long as Dev (Sampath Sri Roshan) who too has been in London returns home in search of the culprit who murdered his sister.